SENSAAS/sensaas/README.md

 2. F. Eisenhaber, P. Argos, Improved Strategy in Analytic Surface Calculation for Molecular Systems: Handling of Singularities and Computational Efficiency, 	*Journal of Computational Chemistry*, **1993**,14, N11, pp.1272-1280.

 Executables nsc (for Linux) or ncs-win (for windows) are included in this repository.
-In case it does not work on your system, you may have to compile it using the source file nsc.c in directory src
+In case they do not work on your system, you may have to compile it using the source file nsc.c in directory src

 **for Linux**: